Your investor deck and your website tell different stories. Here's the fix.

 This isn't about a full redesign.
 It's about alignment.
 The website needs to tell the same story as the deck, just formatted for a different audience.

 Lead with the same positioning.
+The root cause of most deck-website misalignment is a gap between brand strategy and brand identity that was never resolved.
 If your deck opens with "the operating system for [industry]," your website should too.
 Not a different tagline.
 Not a softer version.
 The same core positioning, written for customers instead of investors.

 Use the same proof points.
 The traction metrics in your deck should be on your website.
 Revenue numbers, user counts, client logos, growth rates.
 If you told investors about them, your customers should see them too.
 Investors aren't more important than customers.